jurumliyah/ChatApp/README.md

 In order to run the server, open "ChatGUI.java" from package "pck".
 To run the program responsible for client, open "Main.java" from package "pck".

-You can also download 2 executable files from the folder Executable, and directly start server, then client.
+You can also download 2 executable files from the folder [ChatExecutables](https://github.com/jurumliyah/ChatApp/ChatExecutables/)
+and directly start server and client.
 _Code is not yet commented, so you may find it hard to navigate through it._

 Feel free to conntact.  :)